ray-project/ray/doc/source/serve/deployment-graph.md

 After we got the preprocessed inputs, we're ready to combine them to construct request object we want to sent to two models instantiated with different initial weights.
 This means we need:

-(1) Two Model instances in the graph instantiated with different initial weights
+(1) Two `Model` instances in the graph instantiated with different initial weights
 <br>
-(2) A Combiner that refereces these nodes for its runtime implementation
+(2) A `Combiner` that refereces `Model` nodes for its runtime implementation by passing them as init args in `.bind()`
 <br>
-(3) The ability of Combiner to receive and merge preprocessed inputs for the same user input, even they might be produced async and received out of order.
+(3) The ability of `Combiner` to receive and merge preprocessed inputs for the same user input, even they might be produced async and received out of order.

 +++